SirAppSec/bsides-shadow-api/README.md

 # Shadow APIs
 Shadow and Zombie APIs are pieces of old/forgotten code that is still externally reachable.
 They are not maintained, and often prone to have vulnerabilities or leak PIIs.

+### Video Demo
+A demo of Javascript - Node can be found here: https://www.youtube.com/watch?v=-z5Bn829qeQ

 ## Discovering Shadow APIs
 We have several methods of extracting what the application/service is exposing.